19hours/sg-statutes/Acts/Prisons Act.md

 ### Superintendent to detain persons committed

 35\.
-The Superintendents are authorised and required to keep and detain all persons duly committed to their custody by any court, Judge, Magistrate, Justice of the Peace, Coroner, or other public officer lawfully exercising civil or criminal jurisdiction, according to the exigency of any writ, warrant or order by which such persons have been committed, or until such persons are discharged by due course of law.
+The Superintendents are authorised and required to keep and detain all persons duly committed to their custody by any court, Judge, Magistrate, Justice of the Peace or other public officer lawfully exercising civil or criminal jurisdiction, according to the exigency of any writ, warrant or order by which such persons have been committed, or until such persons are discharged by due course of law.

 [24

 ### Delivery of persons on remand

-36\.—(1) Every person remanded to any prison by any court, Judge, Magistrate, Justice of the Peace or Coroner, charged with any crime or offence, shall be delivered to the Superintendent of such prison as the Minister appoints for the custody of such persons, together with a warrant of commitment.
+36\.—(1) Every person remanded to any prison by any court, Judge, Magistrate or Justice of the Peace, charged with any crime or offence, shall be delivered to the Superintendent of such prison as the Minister appoints for the custody of such persons, together with a warrant of commitment.

-(2) The Superintendent shall detain a person referred to in subsection (1) according to the terms of the warrant, and shall cause that person to be delivered to such court, Judge, Magistrate, Justice of the Peace or Coroner, or shall discharge that person at the time named in and according to the terms of the warrant.
+(2) The Superintendent shall detain a person referred to in subsection (1) according to the terms of the warrant, and shall cause that person to be delivered to such court, Judge, Magistrate or Justice of the Peace, or shall discharge that person at the time named in and according to the terms of the warrant.

 [25